Website accessibility

 Article XXVIII

-The Ordinaries of dioceses and missionary districts, where there is an insufficient number of Portuguese missionaries can, with the agreement of the Holy See and the Government, call upon foreign missionaries, who will be admitted the work of the Portuguese missionary organisation, provided they declare themselves to be bound by Portuguese laws and courts.
-This submission will be the one which is convenient to ecclesiastic persons.
+The Ordinaries of dioceses and missionary districts, whenever there are not enough Portuguese missionaries can, with the agreement of the Holy See and the Government, call upon foreign missionaries, who will be admitted the missions of the Portuguese missionary organisation, provided they declare themselves to be bound by Portuguese laws and courts.
+This submission will be such that it is appropriate to ecclesiastics.

-When, within each diocese or missionary district new initiatives are made, and in the appointment of its directors a Portuguese citizen cannot be named, this will only be done after consultation with the Portuguese government.
+When, within each diocese or missionary district new missionary directorates are established, whenever the appointment of their respective directors cannot be filled by Portuguese citizens, [the appointment] shall be made only after consulting the Portuguese Government. and in the appointment of its directors a Portuguese citizen cannot be named, this will only be done after consultation with the Portuguese government.

-All missionaries, the secular clergy or religious corporations, domestic or foreign, will be fully subject to the jurisdiction of the Ordinary of the prelates of the dioceses and missionary districts, with regard to missionary work.
+All missionaries, of the secular clergy or religious corporations, nationals as well as foreigners, will be fully subject to the ordinary jurisdiction of the Prelates of the dioceses and missionary districts, with regard to missionary work.

 Article XXIX

-The provisions of the Concordat of 21 February 1857 are considered to be in force, except for [i.e., where not amended by] the Concordat of 23 June 1886 and the Concordat of 23 June 1886, and where not affected in some part by subsequent agreements, namely by the [Concordats of] 15 April 1928 and 11 April 1929 and by this Convention.
+The provisions of the Concordat of 21 February 1857, reaffirmed by the Concordat of 13 June 1886, and those of the Concordat of 23 June 1886, both the former and the latter in those parts not affected by subsequent Accords, namely that one of 15 April 1928 and 11 April 1929, and by this Convention, are considered to be in force.

 Article XXX

-If any questions arise in the interpretation of the Concordat, the Holy See and the Portuguese Government will seek an amicable agreement.
+If any questions arise in the interpretation of the Concordat, the Holy See and the Portuguese Government will seek by common agreement an amicable solution.

 Article XXXI

-This Concordat, whose texts in Portuguese and Italian will be equally authentic, shall be ratified and enter into force after the instruments of ratification are exchanged, except for the part whose performance depends on complementary domestic legislation of the Portuguese Republic.
-The entry into force of this cannot be postponed beyond the period of two months after ratification.
+The present Concordat, whose texts in Portuguese and Italian will be equally authentic, shall be ratified and enter into force as soon as the instruments of ratification are exchanged, except for the part whose execution depends on complementary domestic legislation of the Portuguese Republic.
+The entry into force of this [part] cannot be postponed beyond the period of two months after ratification.

 Done in duplicate.